Edit page

 4. Marketing costs

 The Director of Communications has lead responsibility for managing these costs.
 They can spend up to the provision made in the plan, subject to gross profit being on track.
 If gross profit is not on track, it’s possible that additional expenditure may be needed, if there’s a reasonable expectation that it generates more turnover.
-This must be agreed at the Exec Board.
+This must be agreed at the Company Board.

 5. Financing costs and taking on debt